MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

 ---

 Help!
-The `srun` session ended while a container was still running and now the podman state is corrupted.
+The `srun` session ended while `mycontainer` was still running and now the podman state is corrupted.
 How to fix?

 Step 1: Log out of the node and log back in